Validate content in a data model (Beta)

 Requirements

-- You must be assigned an account type with the Create, edit, and publish datasets permissions enabled.
+- You must be assigned an account type with the Create, edit, and publish data models permissions enabled.

 - You must be the data model owner or be granted Can edit access to the data model.